Swaffles/ARC/README.md

 4. Push your changes to your fork.
 5. Create a pull request.

-## Licnese
+## License
-This project is licensed under the Apache 2.0 License - see the [LICENSE](https://github.com/Swaffles/ARC/blob/main/LICENSE)
+This project is licensed under the Apache 2.0 License - see the [LICENSE](https://github.com/Swaffles/ARC/blob/main/LICENSE) file for details.

 ## Acknowledgements
 - The ARC Shallow Water experiment was funded by the U.S. Army Ground Vehicle Research Center in Warren, MI.